xy-241/CS-Notes/content/Tools/Datadog/Datadog RUM.md

 });
 ```

+>[!tip] Tracking at an user level
+> If the users of your website need to log in.
+You can pass the information of the users who login to your website to Datadog.
+This allows you to filter tracking data on a user level.
+For more details view [identifying user session with Datadog RUM](https://docs.datadoghq.com/real_user_monitoring/browser/advanced_configuration/?tab=npm#identify-user-session).
 ### Changes for Frontend Source Codes
 1. Install the datadog package with [[Package Manager#NPM]] - `npm i @datadog/browser-rum`
 2. Append the codes we obtained from [[#Datadog Dashboard]] inside the root `.tsc` file, usually it is named as `App.tsx`, so the Datadog can monitor every page of the frontend